 Spreading tobacco industry messaging out across a breadth of organizations can make its arguments appear widely supported.
 These illusions increase the risk that policymakers may become more amenable to these arguments.

 As this study shows, subversive and covert industry influence is not only happening—it’s part of PMI’s current corporate strategy.
-To protect tobacco control policies and save countless lives, policymakers, advocates and others should report and expose all forms of tobacco industry interference.
+To protect tobacco control policies from meddling and save countless lives, policymakers, advocates and others should report and expose all forms of tobacco industry interference.
 For those needing assistance, STOP’s REACT service is available for support.
 It’s time to bring the industry’s hidden tactics to the surface.